ricardojmendez/spec-kit/templates/commands/specify.md

    **IMPORTANT**:

    - Append the short-name argument to the `{SCRIPT}` command with the 2-4 word short name you created in step 1.
 Keep the feature description as the final argument.
+   - If a branch prefix was specified (see "Branch Prefix Option" above), include it as a parameter
+   - Bash examples:
-   - Bash example: `--short-name "your-generated-short-name" "Feature description here"`
+     - `--short-name "your-generated-short-name" "Feature description here"`
+     - `--short-name "user-auth" --branch-prefix "feature/" "Add user authentication"`
+   - PowerShell examples:
-   - PowerShell example: `-ShortName "your-generated-short-name" "Feature description here"`
+     - `-ShortName "your-generated-short-name" "Feature description here"`
+     - `-ShortName "user-auth" -BranchPrefix "feature/" "Add user authentication"`
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot")
    - You must only ever run this script once
    - The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for